houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 A classic example of a context-free language is the set of all strings of the form `aⁿbⁿ` over an alphabet like `{'a', 'b'}`.
 This is the set of strings starting with some number of `a`'s strictly followed by the same number of `b`'s.
 It contains strings like `'ab'`, `'aabb'` or `''` (the empty string).

+Just like regular languages, context-free languages also have an intrinsic tie to a class of machines called pushdown automata (PDAs):

+All context-free languages are recognised by PDAs and PDAs only recognise context-free languages [9].

 Moreover, a PDA is also a theoretical machine that recognises a set of strings.
 For any string over an alphabet, the machine will either accept or reject it.
 The set of all strings that the machine accepts is the language of that machine.
 The key difference from a DFA is that a PDA is equipped with an unbounded stack.
 This stack is what gives PDAs their extra expressive power as illustrated by Chomsky's hierarchy.
 The stack acts as memory that a DFA lacks.

 Visually, a PDA is made up of a finite set of states with transitions among them.
 For each transition, the machine can also inspect and manipulate the stack.
 It can push symbols onto it or pop symbols off it.
 One state is the start state.
 Some of these states are "accepting" and others are "rejecting".
 A string is fed into the machine via the start state, and the machine transitions through its states by individually parsing the string's characters and managing its stack.
 Once no further transitions apply, the machine stops.
 If it lands in an accepting state, the machine accepts the string.
 Otherwise, it rejects it.
 So, the language of the PDA is the set of all strings that land in an accepting state [10].
 To further clarify, let's construct a PDA that recognises the aforementioned context-free language `aⁿbⁿ`.